Lorenzosan/btc-market-maker/README.md

 This service ingests live BTC spot market data from Binance and Coinbase, maintains a local order book per venue, computes a consolidated fair value, and emits quote recommendations for a simple market making strategy.

-The implementation prioritizes correctness, clarity, and robustness over complexity.

 ---

 ## Requirements